-- 3. The Image subreport is in a Group Footer. - 4.
+- 3. The Image subreport is in a Group Footer.
+This group being on the ID field of the record the images are associated with.
+In this case, SWTVOBSR.TO_OBS_ID. - 4.
 The subreport is linked to the main report:

 5. Within the subreport's Select Expert is the following selection criteria: